satyakeerthikotte/HLS-Video-Player/README.md

 In order to run the application
-1.There should be node npm installed in your computer.
+-There should be node npm installed in your computer.
 If not you could install with [link](https://docs.npmjs.com/getting-started/installing-node).

-2.Install create-react-app globally from npm with npm install -g create-react-app
+-Install create-react-app globally from npm with npm install -g create-react-app

-3.You can you create-react-app scripts to run the application using
+-You can you create-react-app scripts to run the application using
   ### `npm start`
   Runs the app in the development mode.<br>
   Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-4.You are good to go :)
+-You are good to go :)

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).